- Ph.D., University of California, Davis

 Dr. Melissa Burnham is the Associate Dean for the College of Education and an Associate Professor of Human Development and Family Studies and Early Childhood Education.
 She obtained her Ph.D. in Human Development from the University of California, Davis in 2002, her Master's degree in HDFS from the University of Nevada, Reno in 1996, and her Bachelor's degree in HDFS from the University of Nevada, Reno in 1994.
 She has been a faculty member with the HDFS program since the fall of 2001.

-Dr. Burnham currently serves the College of Education as Division Director for Teacher Education and Human Development, the chair of the IETP and HDFS undergraduate program committees.
-She serves the Reno/Sparks community as the chair of the local Washoe County Early Childhood Advisory Council and a member of the Nevada Registry Advisory Committee.
-And, she serves the state of Nevada as an appointed Commissioner on the Nevada Commission on Professional Standards in Education and is the current President of the Nevada Association for Colleges of Teacher Education.
+Dr. Burnham has served the College of Education as Division Director for Teacher Education and Human Development, the chair of the IETP Steering Committee, and program coordinator for the HDFS program.
+She serves the Reno/Sparks community as the chair of the local Washoe County Early Childhood Advisory Council and as a member of the Nevada Registry Advisory Committee.
+She serves the state of Nevada as the President of the Nevada Commission on Professional Standards in Education and is the current President of the Nevada Association for Colleges of Teacher Education.

 - Mortensen, J., & Burnham, M. M. (2012).
 Preschool children¹s understanding of the graphic features of writing.
 Child Studies in Diverse Contexts, 2(1), 45-60.